ex0dus-0x/boa/README.md

 # boa

-Black-Box Python Reverse Engineering Platform
+Reverse Engineering Framework for Python-compiled Malware/Apps

 > We are doing a full refactor to include both a CLI and better web version!